Skip to content

 Restore#

-In this chapter we will discuss how to restore a backup.
+In this chapter, we will discuss how to restore a backup.
 Restore uses a program called ndb_restore.
-This program always have as input, files generated by a backup from RonDB.
+This program always has as input, files generated by a backup from RonDB.

-In its normal usage ndb_restore is applied to a system that currently is empty.
-Thus before restoring it is assumed that the user have performed an initial start of the cluster.
+In its normal usage, ndb_restore is applied to a system that currently is empty.
+Thus before restoring it is assumed that the user has performed an initial start of the cluster.
+If the cluster contains data, the simplest method to remove it is to remove all user databases.

 It is possible to use restore also as an import.
-It is however essential to understand that the tables restored in this process is not usable until the entire restore process have completed.
-Trying to use them before this gives unpredictable behaviour.
-Other tables not affected by the restore can still be used in a predictable manner.
+It is however essential to understand that the tables restored in this process are not usable until the entire restore process has completed.
+Trying to use them before this gives unpredictable behavior.
+Other tables not affected by the restore can still be used predictably.

 To start this program we need to know at the very least the following things: